-Port Gen Accelerator: The Port of Seattle and Find Ventures are teaming up to create an accelerator for the small business community of minority and women-owned businesses in Seattle.
-This Small Business Innovation Accelerator will bring the expertise and networks of the Seattle entrepreneurship community, plus the mentorship and expertise of the Port of Seattle, together to support small businesses with access to demonstrations, mentoring support, increased access to funding and commercialization opportunities.
+Port Gen Accelerator: In 2021, Port of Seattle and Find Ventures teamed up to create an accelerator for the small business community of minority and women-owned businesses in Seattle.
+This Small Business Innovation Accelerator brings the expertise and networks of the Seattle entrepreneurship community, plus the mentorship and expertise of the Port of Seattle, together to support small businesses with access to demonstrations, mentoring support, increased access to funding and commercialization opportunities.

 Highline College Partnership: The Port entered into a $160,000 agreement with Highline College Small Business Development Center (SBDC) to provide small, woman and minority business enterprises (WMBE) with training and assistance for those interested in doing business with the Port.
 Assistance provided includes workshops, on-line training, one-on-one technical counseling, and resiliency business planning.
 In addition, Highline’s StartZone program conducts outreach to existing and aspiring small business owners from different cultural backgrounds (i.e. limited English proficient ).